 6. GDPR Protects Individuals & Your Customers

 This should really be the number 1 reason.
 Genuinely customer centric businesses will list this as the number one reason.The General Data Protection Regulations protects individuals and their private data.
-It came into force 24th May 2016 (ie it was adopted by the European commission) and after a two year transition period, it becomes fully applicable 25th May 2018 across all 28 EU member states.
+It came into force 24th May 2016 (ie it was adopted by the European commission) and after a two year transition period, it becomes fully applicable 25th May 2018 across all 28 EU member states (UK is supposedly adopting EU laws).
 Are you ready?

 - Right to rectification: if data is inaccurate or incomplete.